 Most national banks and mortgage lenders already work mostly online, so your location isn't that important.
 If you want to work with a local credit union, your current credit union may not provide mortgages for homes out of the area and a new credit union may require you to visit in person before conducting any transactions.

 If you are changing jobs, determine whether your offer letter is sufficient to get approval or whether you need pay stubs from your new job.
-Lenders may also accept tax returns, but many are using stricter verification requirements due to COVID-19 job losses.
+Lenders may also accept tax returns.

 6. Narrow down your list.